 The oil pressure gage shows the engine oil pressure in psi (pounds per square inch) when the engine is running.
 Canadian vehicles indicate pressure in kPa.
 Oil pressure may vary with engine speed, outside temperature and oil viscosity, but readings above the red warning zone indicate the normal operating range.

 A reading in the red zone may be caused by a dangerously low oil level or other problem causing low oil pressure.
-The CHECK GAGES light will go on and a warning chime will sound, if you have this option.
+Have your vehicle serviced immediately.